 Completing the story unlocks the Tower mode, a one-life survival mode that pits you against 100 levels of varying foes.
 As you progress further, you’ll unlock new characters to use not only in the Tower but the main story mode as well.
 There is nothing like taking Abobo out for a spin with his overpowering fists and an enlarged head.
 For you trophy hunters, there are plenty of trophies tied to completed the story mode with these unlockable characters.

 At the end of the day, Double Dragon IV feeds off the nostalgia of those that spent their youth playing the NES classic titles.
 While some may argue that the Arcade version of the game was a better version of Double Dragon, there is a certain charm to the 8-bit NES visuals and sound effects.
 If online multiplayer had been added to Double Dragon IV, it might have helped alleviate the lack of replay value the game suffers from.Note: Double Dragon IV was reviewed on PlayStation 4.
-A digital copy of the game provided by the publisher.
+A digital copy of the game was provided by the publisher/developer.